-Ana Best, Ph.D., joined the Biostatistics Branch (BB) as a postdoctoral fellow in the spring of 2015.
-She received her B.Sc. in probability and statistics (2010) and her Ph.D. in statistics (2015) from McGill University, under the supervision of Prof. David Wolfson.
+Ana F. Best, Ph.D., joined the Biostatistics Branch (BB) in 2015 as a postdoctoral fellow, under the mentorship of Philip Rosenberg, Ph.D.
+She received her B.Sc. in probability and statistics in 2010, and her Ph.D. in statistics from McGill University in 2015, under the supervision of Prof. David Wolfson.
 For her dissertation, Dr. Best investigated the theory and benefits of risk-set-sampling within prevalent cohort survival studies.
-She is now working under the mentorship of Sholom Wacholder, Ph.D., senior investigator, BB, on risk modeling and prediction for breast cancer and lung cancer, as well as methodological questions arising from cancer screening.
-She is also working with Philip Rosenberg, Ph.D., senior investigator, BB, on modeling and methodological questions pertaining to Li-Fraumeni Syndrome.
+Dr. Best’s current research interests include extensions of the Age-Period Cohort (APC) model; forecasting cancer incidence and survivorship; study design development in survival analysis, risk assessment, and screening protocols; and examination of individual and familial cancer risk for genetic disorders.

 Andriy Derkach, Ph.D., joined the Biostatistics Branch (BB) as a postdoctoral fellow after receiving his Ph.D. from the Department of Statistical Sciences at the University of Toronto.
 For his doctoral dissertation, Dr. Derkach developed new methods for testing associations with groups of rare genetic variants, and extended the underlying theory to make general claims about the properties of score tests for association under response-dependent sampling.
 Dr. Derkach works with Joshua Sampson, Ph.D., investigator in BB, to identify biological mediators that link exposures with the risk of cancer.